Verena of Zurzach: Legend

 The oldest tradition of the life of Verena is found in the so-called Vita prior by Hatto, the abbot of Reichenau (and later bishop of Mainz), written in c.
 888. The younger Vita posterior was most likely written by a monk in Zurzach in the 11th century, the oldest extant copy dating to the 12th century.

 According to Hatto's account, Verena was born in Thebes as the daughter of a notable Christian family.
 She was educated by a bishop named Chaeremon (Vita prior, ch.
 3).

 A bishop Chaeremon of Nilopolis is mentioned by Eusebius as martyred in 250, which would place Verena's birth before that date.

 After the death of Chaeremon, Verena travelled to Lower Egypt with a group of Christians, where the Theban Legion was being recruited.
 With the Theban Legion, she then travelled to Milan (Vita prior ch.
 4).
 While still in Milan, she heard of the martyrdom of the Theban Legion (an event of uncertain historicity, traditionally dated to 286, during the reign of Maximian) and travelled to Agaunum (Saint-Maurice).
 In later sources, she is said to have buried the martyred legionnaires.

 Verena then moved on to Salodurum (Solothurn) in a hermitage, and spent her days in fasting and prayer, and working miracles.
-Hatto presents her as a prototype of the consecrated virgin, telling that she attracted a following of young virgins.
+Hatto presents her as a prototype of the consecrated virgin, saying that she attracted a following of young virgins.
 She was at one point imprisoned by a local governor, and Saint Maurice appeared to her in jail to console and strengthen her.
-After she was released from, she continued her good works.
+After she was released, she continued her good works.
 At the end of her natural days, she retired into a narrow cave.

 The year of her death was calculated as 344 by Johannes Laurentius Huber (1812–1879), provost at Verenamünster in Zurzach.
 If her birth before 250 is accepted (based on the identification of her mentor, bishop Chaeremon), this would imply that she was more than 95 years old at the time of her death.